lsst-sims/migration_plan/README.md

 # Migration Plan
-Planning for migrating sims code to use setup.py instead of eups
+Planning for migrating sims code to use setup.py and conda-forge for installation instead of eups.

 ## Motivation